 Translink: Transit in a Large Urban Centre

 TransLink is a provincial transit agency that provides broad transportation services across Metro Vancouver and includes Coast Mountain Bus.
-With more than 1,400 buses, Coast Mountain operates more than 200 CNG buses, which have provided economic, operational and environmental gains in the region.
-To accommodate the buses, Coast Mountain engaged Clean Energy to build two new CNG stations at the Hamilton Transit Centre, on the border of New Westminster and Richmond and the Surrey Transit Centre in Surrey BC., It continues to add CNG buses as existing diesel and diesel electric hybrid buses age out.
+With more than 1,400 buses, Coast Mountain operates more than 200 CNG buses, which have provided tremendous economic, operational and environmental gains in the region.
+To accommodate additional natural gas buses, Coast Mountain built two new CNG stations at the Hamilton Transit Centre, on the border of New Westminster and Richmond, and the Surrey Transit Centre in Surrey, BC to complement its existing CNG station at the Port Coquitlam Transit Centre.
+It continues to add CNG buses as existing diesel and diesel electric hybrid buses age out.
+It continues to add CNG buses as existing diesel and diesel electric hybrid buses age out.

 Red Deer: Transit in a Mid-Sized City

 An example of a mid- to small-sized Canadian public transit system, the City of Red Deer owns and operates a fleet of 62 conventional buses and 24 smaller buses.
 After researching diesel, diesel electric hybrid, battery, and CNG buses the city elected to build a new CNG station, modify its existing garage to make it CNG compatible, and introduce 17 new CNG buses with more to be added over the coming years.